EPCCed/eidf-docs/docs/services/registry/working-with.md

-# Working with ECIR
+# Working with EIDF Container Image Registry (ECIR)

-## The Registry Interface and Accounts
+## The ECIR Interface and Accounts

 EIDF Users can access the registry through their SAFE account.